dotnet/csharplang/proposals/records.md

 For a record:

 * A public `get` and `init` auto-property is created (see separate `init` accessor specification).
   Each "matching" inherited abstract accessor is overridden.
+The auto-property is initialized to the value of the corresponding primary constructor parameter.

 ### Deconstruct